 Looked at from a common-sense point of view, the incandescent mantle will be seen to be merely a method of enrichment.
-Instead of increasing the illuminating power of a flame by crowding into the gas more and more hydrocarbons, which during combustion are capable of separating carbon particles, the incandescence of which would increase the amount of light emitted by the flame, and pro rata the amount of heating and vitiation, with the mantle you charge the flame with incombustible particles of far greater light emissivity than the carbon possesses, and they do their work without that increase in the temperature and fouling of the atmosphere inseparable from the other processes.
-It is the introduction of the incandescent mantle and the improvements which are possible in its construction which really give the possibilities to the gas of the future.

-Taking the enriched gas as supplied during the 'nineties,
+Instead of increasing the illuminating power of a flame by crowding into the gas more and more hydro-carbons, which during combustion are capable of separ-ating carbon particles, the incandescence of which would increase the amount of light emitted by the flame, and pro rata the amount of heating and vitiation, with the mantle you charge the flame with incombustible particles of far greater light emissivity than the carbon possesses, and they do their work without that increase in the temperature and fouling of the atmosphere inseparable from the other pro-It is the introduction of the incandescent mantle and the improvements which are possible in its construction which really give the possibilities to the gas of the future.
+Taking the enriched gas as supplied during the 'nineties, the light which can be obtained from it is entirely dependent upon the burner in which it is consumed.
+This may be stated as follows :-

 1 Frankland's "Experimental Researches in Pure, Applied and Physical Chemistry," 1877, p.
+488.

-488. NO. 1740, VOL. 67]
+NO. 1740, VOL. 67]